 - Dine on tapas-style plates while enjoying a glass of wine at the intimate and innovative Rollo Restaurant and Wine Bar.

 New Town makes up the other half of Edinburgh’s city centre.
 Settled in the late-18th century, this part of the city is where you’ll find stunning buildings in the Georgian architectural style.
-It’s also home to Edinburgh’s commercial and main shopping districts.
+It’s also home to Edinburgh’s main shopping districts.

 Best Hostel in New Town: CODE Pod Hostel

 Enjoy maximum comfort at this New Town Edinburgh hostel.
 Each dorm bed is housed in its own private nook giving guests semi-private accommodations.